ReNformation

 -

-50 loops at each end בִּקְצֵ֣ה of each curtain join/couple together with another curtain's 50 loops
+50 loops at each end בִּקְצֵ֣ה of each curtain join together to be one with another curtain's 50 loops

 6 and thou hast made fifty hooks of gold and hast joined the curtains one to another by the hooks, and the tabernacle hath been one.